FractalAsim/UnityShaderLib/README.md

   <summary>Blur</summary>
 <br>

-> Blur on a texture by taking samples of the surounding/neighbouring pixels and calculating the weighted average.
+> Blur on a texture by taking samples of the surounding/neighbouring pixels and calculating the weighted average

 -  <ins>BoxBlur</ins>
     > 3x3 Samples with equal weights